DNWMNCR/JavaForSmallTeams/specifics/800_do_not_use_magic_numbers.md

 But 0 and 1 may also also have domain-specific values that should be extracted into constants like any other literal.

-Server side Java can also often be re-written in a cleaner fashion without the use of numeric literals.
+Server-side Java can also often be re-written in a cleaner fashion without the use of numeric literals, e.g.:

-e.g.

 ```java
   if (list.isEmpty()) {...}